The NCAA is proposing a new rule for Division I student-athletes that will allow them to transfer one time without a time penalty.

 The potential impact on the FCS teams is dire.
 The FCS could turn into a farm system as Montana head coach Bobby Hauck put it.

 Power 5 teams can already raid the absolute best players such as North Dakota State’s Jabril Cox with graduate transfers.
 Now imagine if Trey Lance was playing in 2021 after a breakout season and had his choice of Power 5 teams to transfer to without penalty.
-It would be a complete bonanza for Lance, the media, and fans.
+It would be a complete bonanza for Lance, the media, and the fans.

-The biggest beneficiary for the transfer rule might be the Group of 5 teams looking to reload courtesy of the FCS.
+The biggest beneficiary of the transfer rule might be the Group of 5 teams looking to reload courtesy of the FCS.
 Want to improve your Group of 5 roster to make an undefeated push?
 Look no further than the solid playmakers at NDSU or James Madison to fill all your needs.
 G5 teams could poach the best players from the FCS with little regard for how it will impact the team and it won’t matter how good or bad the FCS team is.